brundinm/brundinm/README.md

 <p align="center">* * *</p>

-I have used the following computer languages, including writing code using the programming languages (e.g., the compiled and interpreted languages, XSLT, etc.):
+I have used the following computer languages, including writing code using the programming languages (the compiled and interpreted languages, XSLT, etc.):

 - Compiled languages
   - ActionScript